TREATMENT AT THE VET

 Good Everyday Practices

-- Keep sandboxes covered outside while not in use.
-Animals often use sandboxes to relieve themselves, and they can be contaminated with worms and larvae.
-Check out our blog for more information about the potential risks of sandboxes, and how to protect your pets and children.
+- Cover sandboxes outside while not in use.
+Animals often use these sandboxes to relieve themselves, and they can become contaminated with worms and larvae from them.
+Check out our blog for more information about the potential risks of sandboxes and how to protect your pets and children.

-- Keep dogs on a leash while not at home to prevent them from getting into trash or picking up a dead animal.
+- Please keep dogs on a leash while not at home to prevent them from getting into the trash or picking up a dead animal.

 - Wash your hands immediately after handling feces or other animals.

-Clean and sanitize food and water bowls regularly, while making sure to only use a disinfectant that is safe for animals like a diluted bleach mixture (RSPCA).
-Prepare a solution of 1 part bleach to 32 parts water (or 4 ounces of bleach to 1 gallon of water) to make an animal-safe, yet effective solution.
-You can also use this solution to clean other non-porous objects in the home such as plastic toys.
+Clean and sanitize food and water bowls regularly.
+Ensure to use only a safe disinfectant for animals, such as a diluted bleach mixture (RSPCA).
+Prepare 1-part bleach to 32 parts water (or 4 ounces of bleach to 1 gallon of water) to make an animal-safe yet effective solution.
+You can also use this solution to clean any other non-porous objects in your home, such as plastic toys.

 Outdoor Dog Houses or Kennels

-Vacuum outdoor houses thoroughly and scrub with the diluted bleach solution mentioned above.
-Rinse the entire dog house with water and let dry before allowing your dog to use it again.
+Use a vacuum to clean outdoor houses and scrub them with the diluted bleach solution mentioned above thoroughly.
+Rinse the entire dog house with water first and ensure to dry it before allowing your dog to use it again.

 Dog Beds & Fabrics

-Sanitize dog beds and fabrics such as blankets to ensure that they are clean and worm-free.
-Wash beds and fabrics in hot water in the washing machine, separate from any clean fabrics, and dry on high heat.
-Spray all furniture that your dog has touched with a household disinfect spray.
+To ensure that dog beds and fabrics are clean and worm-free, you must sanitize them properly.
+Please wash beds and clothes in the washing machine using hot water.
+Ensure to separate them from any clean clothes and dry them on high heat.
+Spray all furniture that your dog has touched with a household disinfectant spray.

 Keep the floor clean by vacuuming and sweeping daily or as frequently as you can, and then mop with soapy water.
-Rinse and allow the floor to dry before walking on it again.
+Rinse and allow the flooring to dry first before walking on it again.

-Remove all pet feces in the yard and do not use pet waste as fertilizer.
-Salt brine, borax, or diluted bleach will kill most larvae on gravel or concrete, but unfortunately the chemicals will kill plants and grass (hunker.com).
-Use a garden hose to rinse the lawn after disinfecting.
+Ensure to remove all pet stools in the yard, and you must never use pet waste as fertilizer.
+Borax, salt brine, or diluted bleach can kill most larvae on concrete or gravel.
+However, these chemicals will kill grass and plants (hunker.com).
+You may use a garden hose in rinsing the lawn after disinfecting.

 Regular Vet Visits